francescozaniol/autoSelector/README.md

 ##Further notes

-- To improve performance, the jQuery wrapper is generated when the mapped object is used for the first time:
+- To improve performance, the jQuery wrapper is generated when the collectionped object is used for the first time:

 ```javascript
 // Here "myEl.$myBtn" hasn't been used and hasn't been created